-We keep a record of known bullying incidents which is shared with and analysed by the Governing body.
-All staff are aware that children with SEND and/or children who identify as Lesbian, Gay, Bisexual or Transgender (LGBT) are more susceptible to being bullied/victims of child abuse.
+We keep a record of known bullying incidents which is shared with and analysed by the Governors/Trustees.
+All staff are aware that children with SEND and/or children who identify as Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (LGBTQ+) are more susceptible to being bullied/victims of child abuse.